-(2) "Medicare program" refers to the benefits available to medicare-eligible persons, pursuant to Title XVIII of the Social Security Act, codified in 42 U.S.C.
-1395 ff.
+(2) "Medicare program" refers to the benefits available to medicare-eligible persons, pursuant to Title XVIII of the Social Security Act, codified in Title XVIII of the federal Social Security Act ( 42 U.S.C.
+1395 et seq.).

 (D) Unfair or deceptive acts or practices defined

 It shall be deemed an unfair or deceptive act or practice to commit or perform any of the following:

 (1) Any implication, either verbal or written, which conveys the impression that any medicare supplemental insurance program being offered by a company or agent is affiliated with or sponsored by the federal government, the social security administration, the centers for medicare and medicaid services, or the department of health and human services.
 No solicitation, advertisement, or marketing material shall be used in the state that fails to include the following or a substantially similar disclaimer: "Not connected with or endorsed by the U.S. government or the federal medicare program."

 (2) Any of the following unsolicited contacts with a medicare-eligible person:

 (a) Door-to-door solicitation including leaving information such as a leaflet, flyer, or door hanger at a residence, or leaving information such as a leaflet or flyer on someone's car;